FAHADALAMOUDI1/FAHADALAMOUDI1/README.md

 # Hey-there :wave:

-:fast_forward: I am a software engineer interested in programming applications with Front-end Developers and Flutter , Java Mobile , Sql.
+:fast_forward: I am a software engineer interested in programming applications with Front-end Developers and UI/UX , Java Mobile , Sql.
 I am also interested in Agile management and scrum and I love solve problem and self-learning.

 # Language and tools